Cranberry Oatmeal Cookies Recipe

 - 2 cups all-purpose flour

 - 1 teaspoon baking powder

 - 2 cups quick-cooking oats

 - 1 cup coarsely chopped fresh or frozen cranberries

 - 1 tablespoon grated orange peel

 - 1 package (10 to 12 ounces) white baking chips

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder, salt and baking soda; add to the creamed mixture.
 Stir in the oats, raisins, cranberries and orange peel.
 Stir in baking chips.

 - 2. Drop by rounded teaspoonfuls 2 in. apart onto greased baking sheets.
-Bake at 375° for 10-12 minutes or until the edges are lightly browned.
+Bake at 375° until the edges are lightly browned, 10-12 minutes.
 Cool on wire racks.
 Yield: 6 dozen.

 1 cookie: 89 calories, 4g fat (2g saturated fat), 13mg cholesterol, 50mg sodium, 12g carbohydrate (8g sugars, 0 fiber), 1g protein.